-How Bill Belichick Uses Coaching Continuity To Extend Patriots’ Dynasty
+NESN

-Charlie Weis worked with Bill Belichick long enough enough to know how and why he plays his cards.
+Charlie Weis worked with Bill Belichick long enough to know how and why he plays his cards.

 The former New England Patriots offensive coordinator discussed Monday on SiriusXM NFL Radio how the team’s longtime head coach manages change on his staff in order to preserve the team’s dynasty.
 Weis revisited the story of how Josh McDaniels first succeeded him as offensive coordinator to illustrate how Belichick prevents the departure of his assistants from derailing the Patriots’ Super Bowl aspirations.